Is Simple Analytics a great alternative to Google Analytics?

 Our founder using Google Analytics.

 We ran a performance test comparing the impact of both scripts on website performance.
 The outcome showed a difference of 10 basis points in favor of Simple Analytics.
-If you want to find out how we ran the performance test, check our blog.
+Check our blog

 Comparison between using no analytics, Simple Analytics, and Google Analytics

-Estimates are that around ~25% of internet users have ad blocker software installed.
-Usually, the younger the audience, the more ad blockers are installed.
-Not only do they block advertisements, but they also block certain analytics scripts like Google Analytics.
+Estimates are that around 25% of internet users have adblocker software installed.
+Not only do they block advertisements, but they block scripts like Google Analytics as well.

 Unique visitors

 Recording pageviews without invading visitor privacy is easy, but recording unique visitors is not.
 Being privacy-first means that we have to do things differently.
 Google Analytics uses cookies to track unique visitors.
-Other privacy-friendly tools are using hashed IP addresses (which is better but not GDPR compliant).
+Other privacy-friendly tools use hashed IP addresses (a better method but not fully GDPR compliant).
 We figured out a privacy-first way to do this.

-At Simple Analytics, we don’t ever want to ask your visitors for their consent.
+At Simple Analytics, we don’t want to use any tracking methods at all.
 That’s why we came up with a unique way of tracking unique visitors.
 When a visitor lands on your website, the browser sends a referrer origin along.
 Based on this referrer, we can identify whether the visitor is unique or not.
 See our page on unique visits explained.

-Admittedly, tracking sessions is difficult for us.
+Admittedly, tracking sessions is more difficult for us.
 Google Analytics provides more accurate data regarding sessions.
-This is because they use cookies to follow you around.
+The trade-off is that they need to install cookies in your visitors’ website browsers to do this.

 Time-on-page

-1. Google Analytics does not record the time on page if you only visit one page
+1. Google Analytics does not record the time on page if a visitor only visits one page

 2. Google Analytics does not record the time on page of the last page visited

-3. Google Analytics does record time on page if you leave a tab open but are ‘spending time’ in a different tab.
+3. Google Analytics does record time on page if a visitor leaves your tab open but is ‘spending time’ in a different tab.

-The time on page metric used by Google Analytics is flawed.
+The time on page metric used by Google Analytics is flawed, to say the least.

 Event Tracking